 In a nutshell: PR is much more than press and media relations.
 It’s all about communicating with the audiences that matter to you.

 What are your views about the term ‘PR’ and what people understand it to mean?

-Debbie Leven is a PR coach who works with health and social care service providers.
+Debbie Leven is a PR coach.
 To see how she can help you improve your PR, and protect your reputation, click here.